rwsite/updatepulse-server/integration/docs/packages.md

 ___
 #### edit

-The `edit` operation downloads the package from the Remote Repository Service.
-If the "Use a Remote Repository Service" option is not active, or if the package does not exist in the Remote Repository Service, the operation fails.
+The `edit` operation downloads the package from the Version Control System.
+If the "Use a Version Control System" option is not active, or if the package does not exist in the Version Control System, the operation fails.

 ```php
 $url = 'https://domain.tld/updatepulse-server-package-api/package-type/package-slug/'; // Replace domain.tld with the domain where UpdatePulse Server is installed, package-type with the type of package (plugin, theme, generic), and package-slug with the slug of the package